tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"introduce":"Availability Group Official Release",
 		"name":"Availability Group Official Release",
 		"description":"Availability Group is the Virtual Machines Logic Set provided by JD Cloud.
 Virtual Machines in the Availability Group are distributed and deployed on physical resources isolated with each other, and only partial Virtual Machines will be affected in the event of hardware failure or regular maintenance, with your business still in available status.
-Free Service", "id":2265
+Free Service", "id":2282
-	},
-	{
-		"introduce":"Availability Group Official Release",
-		"name":"Availability Group Official Release",
-		"description":"Availability Group is the Virtual Machines Logic Set provided by JD Cloud.
-Virtual Machines in the Availability Group are distributed and deployed on physical resources isolated with each other, and only partial Virtual Machines will be affected in the event of hardware failure or regular maintenance, with your business still in the available status.
-Free Service.", "id":2282
 	},
 	{